 Meaning

-The message behind “The wicked leader is he who the people despise.
+In the quote “The wicked leader is he who the people despise.
 The good leader is he who the people revere.
-The great leader is he who the people say, ‘We did it ourselves.’” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+The great leader is he who the people say, ‘We did it ourselves.’,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.

 Theme